puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 Now that your settings are configured, click the __Power On__ button to boot up the VM.

-	NOTE: Virtualization software uses mouse and keyboard capture to 'own' these devices communicate input to the guest operating system.
+	NOTE: Virtualization software uses mouse and keyboard capture to 'own' these devices and communicate input to the guest operating system.
 The keystroke to release the mouse and keyboard will be displayed at the top right of the VM window.

 Once the VM is powered up, skip ahead to the Next Steps section below.